oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

   7. To check if the Orcle GoldenGate processes are running successfully on both deployments, run the following commands on both the `depl_north` and `depl_south` deployments:

   <b>Note:</b> Connect to the deployment using the `CONNECT` command before running the `INFO ALL` and `INFO DISTPATH ALL` commands.

-The following command displays the Extract and Replicat proceses running on the `depl_north` and  deployment, if you are connected to the `depl_north` deployment.
+  The following command displays the Extract and Replicat proceses running on the `depl_north` deployment, if you are connected to the `depl_north` deployment.

     ```
      <copy>